Florida home to world’s ‘most dangerous’ tree

-FLORIDA (WFLA) – When you think of all the dangerous things that reside in Florida, trees probably don’t come to mind, but the state is actually home to the “most dangerous” tree in the world.
+When you think of all the dangerous things that reside in Florida, trees probably don’t come to mind, but the state is actually home to the “most dangerous” tree in the world.
+KTLA’s sister station WFLA reports.

 The manchineel tree (Hippomane mancinella), according to the Guinness World Records, is the world’s most dangerous tree.